Last Updated on

 Myth # 8: Jose Rizal wrote “Sa aking mga Kabata.”

 The hearsay: In 1869, the then eight-year-old Jose Rizal wrote his first Tagalog poem.
 Entitled “Sa aking mga Kabata” (“To My Fellow Children”), it soon immortalized the line “ang hindi marunong magmahal sa sariling wika ay masahol pa sa hayop at malansang isda” (he who loves not his own language is worse than a beast and a stinking fish).

-Fact check: To this day, no manuscript linking Rizal to the poem has been identified yet.
-And let’s admit it, Rizal was probably too busy playing with his dog and siblings to even thought of making a poem mentioning the word “kalayaan” (freedom).
-In the first place, Rizal was already 21 years old when he first encountered such word.
-In addition to that, the poem was only published ten years after Rizal’s death, leading historians into questioning its authenticity.
+Fact check: To this day, no official manuscript linking Rizal to the poem has been identified yet.
+And let’s admit it, Rizal was probably too busy playing with his dog and siblings to even think of making a poem mentioning the word “kalayaan” (freedom).
+Rizal was already 21 years old when he first encountered the word.
+In addition to that, the poem was only published ten years after Rizal’s death, leading historians to question its authenticity.
 Poets Herminigildo Cruz and Gabriel Beato Francisco have since been linked to the poem but so far, the case of the lost author remains an open mystery.

 The hearsay: Jose Rizal sailed through high school (Ateneo Municipal) and college (University of Santo Tomas) with straight “excellent” grades.

 Fact check: Rizal may have possessed multiple intelligence but in terms of grades, his performance was anything but jaw-dropping.
 In Ateneo Municipal, for instance, Rizal graduated with a grade of sobresaliente.
 It might appear that he’s at the top of his class but actually, he got the award along with eight other classmates.